NamithaChitrazee/REve/documentation/EventNavigation.md

 # Event Navigation

-## Sequential Navigation from First Event
+During an analysis the user will want to navigate to a given event.
+There are a number of ways to do this.

+## Default

+The default mode has `seqMode == true` meaning the display starts at the first event and the user can sequentially navigate to the next using the GUI.

 ## Autoplay

+The "autoplay" checkbox will override the GUI navigation and simple stream all events until the file end.

 ## Go to an event: GUI

-## Got to an event : FCL
+Text entry boxes allow the user to select to go to any event using just the run and event number.
+The user must do the following to allow these to function:

+* Load in seqMode
+* Go to second event using NextEvent()
+* Enter chosen run/event and select `Go()` followed by `NextEvent()`

+This is not the recommended means to navigate and is currently a placeholder.

 ## Go to an event: Scripts

-There are a number of ways to go from your analysis to a visualized event.
-Utilities are provided in both rooutils [cite] and pyutils [https://github.com/Mu2e/pyutils/blob/main/pyutils/pydisplay.py].
-There is also a custom script in this repo ```config/EventDisplay.sh``` the usage is as follows:
+The is a custom script in this repo ```config/EventDisplay.sh``` the usage is as follows:

 ```
 ./EventDisplay.sh --run 1201 --subrun 34 --event 15028 --dataset mcs.mu2e.ensembleMDS2cMix1BBTriggered.MDC2020ba_best_v1_3.art